objectionary/home/README.md

-When you are ready to publish a new object to this repository and make it visible for users of EO, you just create a new `.eo` file and place it to the right location, in one of the sub-directories inside the `objects` directory.
+When you are ready to publish a new object to this repository and make it visible for users of EO, you just create a new `.eo` file and place it in the right location, in one of the sub-directories inside the `objects` directory.
-Then, you add tests also written in EO, and place them next to your file in a subdirectory named after your object.

 For example:

 ```text